funkyfisch/arduino-knock-detector/README.md

 The advantages of this method is that instead of having raw values thrown out by the <i> analogRead </i> method, the algorithm returns a single value representing the entirety of a full knock event.

 Simply reading the raw values does not provide context or continuity (e.g. we do not know whether a random set of values refers to the same physical knock or are parts of different signals).

+ - [] Get rid of arduino platform dependencies
+ - [] Write unit tests
+// TODO: decouple algorithm from the entrypoint module
+// TODO: define readable state machines

+// TODO: exchange the "silence timeout" algorithm to a logic check
+// where a value followed by a bigger value is treated as a separate signal
+// TODO: handle micros() reset to 0
+// TODO: proper reassignment of _knockPulse object instead of having singleton
+// TODO: provide a calculation of the peak amplitude based on mVolts
+// TODO: use JLED library as a golden sample for ci and config
+// TODO: add entry for platform.io